South Korea in the Vietnam War: Impact within South Korea

-The wartime alliance between the U.S. and South Korea stabilized Park Chung-hee’s regime, creating both short- and long-term effects for South Korea.
-South Korea’s economic success deterred the appeal and threat of communism domestically, furthering the stability of Park’s rule.
+The wartime alliance between the U.S. and South Korea stabilized Park Chung Hee's regime, creating both short- and long-term effects for South Korea.
+South Korea's economic success deterred the appeal and threat of communism domestically, furthering the stability of Park's rule.
 Park took advantage of the alliance and used it to implement authoritarian policies in South Korea.
 He arrested his opposition, implemented martial law, and amended the constitution to allow himself to serve a third presidential term, bolstering the power of his regime.
 The U.S. tolerated his undemocratic policies to ensure the stability of South Korea.

-Under the wartime alliance, the South Korean economy flourished, receiving tens of billions of dollars in grants, loans, subsidies, technology transfers, and preferential economic treatment.

-Because of the alliances the U.S. had with Japan and South Korea, the U.S. played an important role in normalizing relations between South Korea and Japan, which brought long-lasting economic benefits to South Korea, receiving financial support from Japan and access to the Japanese economy.
+Because of the alliances the U.S. had with South Korea and Japan, the U.S. played an important role in normalizing relations between South Korea and Japan, which brought long-lasting economic benefits to South Korea, receiving financial support from Japan and access to the Japanese economy.
+An example is the establishment of POSCO steel mill.

 The Korean government refused to provide additional compensation for their war veterans by establishing a "no duplicate reward" in the Constitution.
 Korean victims of Agent Orange have also not received compensation from the Korean government.

 There are allegations of missing POWs from Korea.
-A total of 320,000 troops have been deployed, but only eight people have been officially recognized by the Korean government so far as missing in action.
+A total of 320,000 troops were deployed, but only eight people have been officially recognized by the Korean government so far as missing in action.
 There are suspicions that the South Korean government intentionally ignored South Korean POWs captured by the North Vietnamese.
 It was believed that some of them were forcibly sent to North Korea, with the South Korean government concluding that at least two captured soldiers had been moved there, being forced to deliver speeches on North Korean Radio.